Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6650 XT should theoretically be a lot faster than the GeForce 8600 GT 1GB DDR2 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6650 XT should theoretically be a lot better than the GeForce 8600 GT 1GB DDR2 overall. (explain)

-Texel RateThe Radeon RX 6650 XT will be much (approximately 2944%) better at anisotropic filtering than the GeForce 8600 GT 1GB DDR2. (explain)
+Texel RateThe Radeon RX 6650 XT should be quite a bit (more or less 2944%) more effective at anisotropic filtering than the GeForce 8600 GT 1GB DDR2. (explain)

-Pixel RateThe Radeon RX 6650 XT will be much (about 2944%) better at full screen anti-aliasing than the GeForce 8600 GT 1GB DDR2, and able to handle higher resolutions more effectively. (explain)
+Pixel RateThe Radeon RX 6650 XT will be quite a bit (more or less 2944%) better at anti-aliasing than the GeForce 8600 GT 1GB DDR2, and will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison